The best part of the Paycheck Protection Program is that 100% of the loan can be forgiven—if you follow the rules.

 Take A and divide that by B1.
 Do the same with B2.
 Take the largest number you obtain.
 If you’re a seasonal employer, you must divide by B1.

-• If you get a number equal to or larger than 1, you successfully maintained your headcount and meet this requirement.
+- If you get a number equal to or larger than 1, you successfully maintain your headcount and meet this requirement.

-You must keep paying at least 75% of total wages for all employees.
+You must keep paying at least 75% of the total wages for all employees.

-This requirement will be individually assessed for every employee that did not receive more than $100,000 in annualized pay in 2019.
+This requirement will be individually assessed for every employee who did not receive more than $100,000 in annualized pay in 2019.

 If the employee’s pay over the 8 weeks is less than 75% of the pay they received during the most recent quarter in which they were employed, the eligible amount for forgiveness will be reduced by the difference between their current pay and 75% of the original pay.